Skip to main content

 The old lioness and her wooden transport crate were so heavy, that it took almost every zookeeper working that day to lift the box.
 With us all crammed onto each side and with barely any room to move, we shuffled our way from the tractor into the enclosure in a fashion reminiscent of Terry Pratchett's 'Luggage'.

 The lioness was not happy about her containment and after setting the transport crate down, she began to move around inside, making her complaints loudly known.
-After a few minutes to catch our breath (and after raising some concern that the lioness was now facing the wrong way), we slid the box up to the pop-hole as close as possible, pinned all our weight onto it and opened the hatches...
+After a few minutes to catch our breathand after raising some concern that the lioness was now facing the wrong waywe slid the box up to the hatch as close as possible, pinned all our weight onto it and opened the hatches...

 It did not go well.

-She was now wet, even more irritated with us and all her frantic movement at being soaked had shifted the crate far too far from the pop-hole for comfort!
-She could get a paw round it by this point and if she had of noticed that, there would have been no stopping her escape from the box and into the enclosure that we were all in.
+She was now wet, even more irritated with us and all her frantic movement at being soaked had shifted the crate far too far from the barriers for comfort!
+She could get a paw round her crate by this point and if she had of noticed that, there would have been no stopping her escape from the crate and into the enclosure that we were all in.

-There was utter silence for a few seconds as our brains processed what was going on, it felt much longer than it was.
+Time seemed to stretch and slow down, everything felt surreal.
+For a few seconds, there was complete silence as our brains struggled to process what was happeningit felt much longer than it was.
 You could cut the air with a knife there was so much anxiety and tension.

 Even thinking about it now, the adrenaline from that moment rushes through me, it was elating when we realized everyone was safe, but how close it got to being a different story is less than a cat’s whisker!